-When the NEH-OIG receives a complaint or allegation of a criminal or administrative violation, a preliminary inquiry is conducted to determine the appropriate action to take.
+When the NEH-OIG receives a complaint or allegation of a criminal or administrative violation, a preliminary inquiry is conducted to inform a decision as to the appropriate action to take.
 This decision could result in the initiation of an investigation or an audit; referral to an NEH office/division or another Federal agency; or no further action.
 Upon determining that a matter represents a criminal violation, we seek assistance from the Federal Bureau of Investigation (FBI), another Federal Inspector General, or the United States Department of Justice.

 There were no Hotline matters open as of the beginning of the reporting period.
-We received two Hotline contacts during the reporting period -
+We received one Hotline complaint during the reporting period, which concerned a Federal agency that does not have a statutory Office of Inspector General.
+We forwarded the complaint to the GAO Fraudnet.